Early Assurance Premedical Programs

-Sophomores (Class of 2015) may apply to the Middlebury Health Professions Committee (HPC) for consideration for the Geisel Dartmouth and Rochester early admissions programs.
-Students interested in Albany, University of Connecticut and SUNY schools should contact the health professions adviser.
+Sophomores (Class of 2016) may apply to the Middlebury Health Professions Committee (HPC) for consideration for the Geisel Dartmouth and Rochester early admissions programs.
+Students interested in Albany, University of Connecticut and SUNY schools should contact the health professions advisor.

 1. There will be an information meeting for interested candidates on October 29, 2013 at 6:30 pm in Hillcrest 103.
 Please check CCI website or the Health Professions Newsletter for details.

-2. Dr. Susan Pepin and other representatives from Geisel Dartmouth Medical School will visit campus in November 2013 to talk to students who are interested in medical school in general, and Dartmouth in particular.
+2. Dr. Susan Pepin and other representatives from Geisel Dartmouth Medical School will visit campus on January 8, 2013 to talk to students who are interested in medical school in general, and Dartmouth in particular.
 Please check for details on the CCI website, or the Health Professions Newsletter.

 3. Interested candidates should complete the process for evaluation by the HPC as outlined in the document called Beginnings for EAP Applicants on the Health Professions Website by: February 5, 2014.

 4. It is expected that applicants will have completed one year of chemistry, one year of biology, and a calculus or stats course before the committee evaluation.

 5. A subcommittee of the Health Professions Committee will review the pool of applications and recommend up to five candidates to the full committee for evaluation by February 17, 2014.